Fontana Lake Has Been Called the Best-kept Secret in the Mountains

 Fontana Dam itself is an engineering marvel.
-When completed in November 1944 to produce electricity for the war effort, the 480-foot-high dam became the highest in the Eastern United States and the fourth highest in the nation.
+When completed in November 1944 to produce electricity for WWII industries, the 480-foot-high dam became the highest in the Eastern United States and the fourth highest in the nation.
 The story of its origin is effectively portrayed at the Fontana Dam Visitor Center (Open May to November, 9 am – 7 pm, daily).
+Learn more

 The 2,147-mile Appalachian Trail crosses Fontana Dam providing a beautiful view of the lake and powerhouse.
 Learn more about the AT.

 Annual Drawdown —Fontana is a man-made lake with lake levels controlled by the Tennessee Valley Authority (TVA).
 From September - November TVA lowers lake levels 60-feet to allow for winter snows and spring rains.
 Fontana is a very deep lake, so even with lowered lake levels fishing is not compromised and public access ramps are open all year.For more information, visit TVA's Fontana web page, or read this History PDF.
 Read a family's account of a day at Fontana and Cheoah dams.

 In the mountains, most river and lake banks are simply too steep and too rocky to serve as a beach.
 One exception is the Finger Lakes Day Use Area of Fontana Lake where you’ll find a small park with picnic tables, public restrooms and a swimming area.
 Since there are no life guards, you naturally swim at your own risk.